Heartbeat Like Thunder: Critical reception

-On its release, Lee Jacobs of the Bury Free Press gave the song a 3 out of 10 rating and wrote, "A 'nice' song from that 'nice' Mr Harley dear – you know the one?
+Upon its release, Lee Jacobs of the Bury Free Press gave the song a 3 out of 10 rating and wrote, "A 'nice' song from that 'nice' Mr Harley dear – you know the one?
 He used to have an edge to him."
 John Lee of the Huddersfield Daily Examiner described the song as an "agreeable medium-paced soft rocker" and concluded that although it was "nothing special", the "insistent off-beat melody could prove hit material".
 He added, "The Cockney Rebel has aged well, and his on-record performances are as capable and youthfully mellow as they were a decade or so ago."
+David Alpin of the Halifax Evening Courier remarked, "A bit lightweight, but then it's a lightweight time of year."

+Gay Bolton of the Derbyshire Times stated, "I was weaned on a musical diet of Cockney Rebel in my teenage years so you can imagine how shocked I was to hear Steve's latest single.
+He seems to have shed his imaginative ideas for a safe ballad-like song that will probably get more airplay on Radio Two than John Peel's late night show on Radio One."
+Alison Peachey of the Northampton Chronicle and Echo considered it a "sadly disappointing offering" following Harley's previous single, the hit duet 'The Phantom of the Opera' with Sarah Brightman.
+She continued, "It's a competent yet uninspiring effort and will probably miss the top 40 altogether."

-Speaking of Harley's work on the Phantom of the Opera musical and the release of "Heartbeat Like Thunder", Bill Hagerty commented in a 1986 issue of One Day Magazine, "With the Phantom single already released and with a single of his own, 'Heartbeat Like Thunder', also out, everyone knows that Harley's back in business.
+Speaking of Harley's work on the Phantom of the Opera musical and the release of "Heartbeat Like Thunder", Bill Hagerty commented in a 1986 issue of Sunday, "With the Phantom single already released and with a single of his own, 'Heartbeat Like Thunder', also out, everyone knows that Harley's back in business.
 There's also the stage production of the Phantom, due later this year, plus a recording deal with RAK Records.
 It's a truly remarkable re-emergence into the limelight by this 35-year-old son of a South London postman.
 But don't mention the comeback word to Steve Harley.
 It makes him mad."
 Andy Kellman of AllMusic retrospectively highlighted the song by mentioning it in a review of the Hardest Hits, Vol. 3 compilation.